How to Build a Cheese Plate, Platter or Board

 Step Three: Purchasing cheeses

-"When selecting the cheeses you will serve, learn as much about them as you can," suggests Amy Ellis from our Oak Park Heights Market.
+"When selecting the cheeses you will serve, learn as much about them as you can," suggests Amy Ellis from our Grand Avenue Market.
 "Examine the cheeses, their labels, wrappers or rind markings.
 Find out where it comes from, who makes it, the type of milk used and type of rind.
 These are all things you will want to pass on to your guests or just learn to make yourself more knowledgeable about the cheeses you enjoy."

 Step Four: Serving the cheeses